kashtan404/test_exercises2/README.md

 Why run in docker? - Forstly, obviously it easier than writing/looking for right ansible role.
 Secondly, it keeps clean VMs.
 And finally, I like docker.

+And final note: Yes, it contains some strange things like 'hardcode', 'crutches', 'creative approach'.
+But I will never mean this solution as a production-ready, only just as a proof-of-concept.

 **Usage**:
 ```
 # To bootstrap AWS resources and provision with ansible